Travertine Tile FAQ

 Q. How do I obtain travertine or marble samples?

 A. Samples are available from BuildDirect.
-We can send you up to three stone samples for $US25.00 ($35.00 overnight delivery).
-Sample pieces are approximately 4”x 4”.
+We can send you up to five stone samples for FREE.
+Sample pieces are approximately 6”x 6”.

 Q. What are the volumes shipped by BuildDirect?